Artwork for Buttons

 If you want to include a graphic image (often referred to as clip art) in your design, but don't have what you need, we have a possible solution.

 To facilitate your search, simply enter a word or short phrase that describes what you are looking for in their search window.
-After viewing the results, if you find a piece of clip art you'd like us to use, click on the item and you will see a file number associated with that piece of clip art.
-Write that item number down and let us know what it is.
-We then will be able to find it and hopefully use it to create your design.
+After viewing the results, if you find a piece of clip art you'd like us to use, click on the item and copy the link to that piece of clip art.
+There should be a seven digital number at the end of the link, Write that item number down and let us know what it is.
+We then will be able to find it and use it to create your design.

 Once we receive your artwork, we will create a prototype for you as soon as possible and then post the prototype to a private area of our web site so you can see it.
 You can then give your approval (or request a revision) before we start producing your order.